Descendent of Arab musical legend brings nostalgia to Lebanese festival

 Asmahan was at one time seen as a rival even to the brightest of the region’s singers, the Egyptian diva Um Kulthoum, but she was killed in a car crash in 1944.

-Jumblatt’s appearance provides a direct link to that earlier era when, the festival head Nora Jumblatt, a distant relation of Yasmina, said, “everything was possible”.
+Joumblatt’s appearance provides a direct link to that earlier era when, the festival head Nora Juomblatt, a distant relation of Yasmina, said, “everything was possible”.

 Asmahan was a scion of the Druze sect’s powerful al-Atrush dynasty, which led a rebellion against France in the 1920s.

-Lebanon’s summer music festivals, set against the backdrop of its most impressive monuments like the Roman temples at Baalbak and the Crusader castle of Byblos, are an important feature in the country, Nora Jumblatt said.
+Lebanon’s summer music festivals, set against the backdrop of its most impressive monuments like the Roman temples at Baalbak and the Crusader castle of Byblos, are an important feature in the country, Nora Juomblatt said.

 “It is across society, not just for the elite.
 When great artists play, if you look up there are people sitting on the roadsides or on the roofs of their houses listening,” she said.